Estimated reading time: 15 minutes

 Like we purchase second-hand items to resell and earn money, we do the same with wood furniture.

 My sister-in-law does a fantastic job with the furniture.
 She fixes it up and sells it for an excellent return.

 I find wood desks or other wooden household items or furniture, sand it, then stains it and sell it.

 The best returns are when we find free furniture on the curb.

 Rewards points are fantastic, and we have rewards cards for almost every store we visit.

-We also have online apps and mobile apps such as Rakuten Canada, where we find discount codes.
+We also have online and mobile apps, such as Rakuten Canada, where discount codes are found.